chomes/dynamagic/README.md

 We recommend python 3.8 and above but it **should** run on python 3.6 at a minimum.
 See requirements.txt for packages (Not all of those are required)

-## Notice

-I am currently working on changing over to autogenerate your own schema so you do not have to change any code.
-For the most part this is now done except for attribute_expression data in dynamodb_api.py
-This should be finished soon but for now please use the latest stable release in version until a new version is released.

 ## What is included in the programme

 - Tests for each method